visionbike/Visionbike-Hugo/content/about/index.en.md

 ![Phuc Thanh-Thien Nguyen](/images/avatar-real.jpeg "Phuc Thanh-Thien Nguyen (Felix Nguyen), EE Ph.D.
 Candidate")
 {{< /style >}}

-I am Phuc Thanh-Thien Nguyen (Felix Nguyen), current working as Ph.D Candidate at Autonomous and Soft Robotics (ASR)Laboratory National Taiwan University, Taiwan.
-My focus lies with computer vision, digital signal processing, machine learning and deep learning in various applications.
-I have experienced with applications such as bio-signal, semantic segmentation and object detection.
+I am Phuc Thanh-Thien Nguyen (Felix Nguyen), current working as Ph.D Candidate at Autonomous and Soft Robotics (ASR) Laboratory, National Taiwan University, Taiwan.
+I focus on computer vision, digital signal processing, machine learning and deep learning in various applications, such as bio-signal, semantic segmentation and object detection.

 ## Welcome to my blog!
 In this blog, I will post small yet interesting notes of knowledge as well as state-of-the-art AI innovation, that I have found during my work as a researcher.